oliverklee/ext-seminars/Documentation/Reference/SetupCommonForFront-endPlug-inAndBack-endModuleInPlugintxSeminars/Index.rst

    Description
-         how many days before an events' begin date the organizers should be reminded about this event via e-mail, zero disables the reminder
+         how many days before an events' begin date the organizers should be reminded about this event via email, zero disables the reminder

    Default
          0